zeebe-io/enhancements/ZEP000-build-state-on-followers.md

 As the paper states it makes totally sense to build state and take snapshots of it on all servers unrelated of the raft state.

-Unfortunately our processing state machine produces new commands, which need to be applied to the state machine again.
-This means that we can't just run the same processing state machine on all nodes, since only the leader should be able to create new records.
+The normal raft approach would mean to run the same state machine on the Leader and Follower, in order to build the state and take snapshot's of it.
+Unfortunately, our processing state machine produces new commands, which need to be applied to the state machine again.
+Writing new Commands to the Log, is only allowed to the Leader.
+Single Writer Principle.
+In order to overcome this and build state on followers, we need a separate state machine for the Followers.

 ## State on Followers